 With back-to-school season just around the corner, I thought there’s no better time than now to talk about head lice.
 Yes, head lice.
 You may be surprised to know, but according to the Centers for Disease Control and Prevention, lice infestation is the second most frequent health issue for school-age kids in the U.S., each year affecting more than 12 million children, ages 3 to 11, second only to the common cold.
 I was surprised to learn about this myself.

 If you’re a parent of school-age children like I am, chances are, you have received the dreaded Lice Letter from your child’s school informing you that your child has been exposed to a head lice outbreak.
 (I know.
 It’s gross).
 Luckily, we haven’t had to deal with head lice with our three boys at all (now ages 21, 13 and 11).
 Thank goodness.
+Even if we did there are a lot of source reference tools available for us to help combat a lice outbreak.

 So what do you do if your child has been exposed to the lice outbreak in school?
 And how much do you know about head lice?